DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ### CPU graph rearrangements

-If a topology determined that CPUs adhere to a different ordering than OS indices indicate, NUMA TV will rearrange the CPU graphs in the GL widget to properly connect to the topology tree of a stream.
+If a topology determined that CPUs adhere to a different ordering than OS indices indicate, Topology Views will rearrange the CPU graphs in the GL widget to properly connect to the topology tree of a stream.
 In DEFAULT view, KernelShark orders CPUs by their OS indices, with a NUMATREE view, they are ordered by their NUMA node's logical index, then their core's logical index and lastly by their logical index (i.e. a sorted sequence could look like (0, 0, 20), (0, 0, 60), (0, 1, 1),